The mail arrives. An envelope — addressed to you! Gingerly, you open it. It’s an invitation…to a wedding! Rejoice!

 Follow along as we break down different categories of wedding attire in our guide below, in order from most formal to least.

 As fancy as it gets.
 Ever had a Downton Abbey or Oscars-night fantasy?
 This is your time to live it out.
 This means floor-length gowns (no exceptions) in evening-appropriate fabrics like satin, lace or chiffon — plus glam accessories and a chic ‘do.
 White-tie events don’t come along often, so feel free to get extra.

 Black-tie weddings are formal affairs, typically held in the evening (some time after 6pm).
 Long dresses are encouraged, but an elegant cocktail dress is also fair game.
-If you opt for a dress that’s not floor length, look for something with structure in a refined color like a jewel tone.
+If you opt for a dress that’s not floor length, look for something with structure.

 Formal or Black Tie Optional

 Formal, also known as black tie optional, is a step down from Black Tie, but the message remains: dress to impress.
 To stay within the confines of “formal,” stick to the basic principles of black-tie dressing: elegant, long or mid-length dresses.

 ‘Cocktail Attire’ might be the most common of wedding dress codes.
 No need to wear a gown, but also steer clear of minis and sun dresses that might be okay for a casual, daytime wedding.
 To nail cocktail dressing, opt for knee-length, tea-length or midi dresses or a dressy jumpsuit for an appropriately polished look.
 Reminder: You can always turn to accessories to add extra personality.